-- 1. Severe underlying chronic disease including sickle cell anaemia, primary or secondary immunodeficiency, chronic lung disease and cystic fibrosis - 2.
+- 1. Severe underlying chronic disease with an increased risk of developing complicated CAP including sickle cell anaemia, primary or secondary immunodeficiency, chronic lung disease and cystic fibrosis - 2.
 Documented penicillin allergy - 3.
 Any other known contra-indication to amoxicillin - 4.
 Need for systemic treatment with an antibiotic other than amoxicillin on discharge from hospital - 5.
 Bilateral wheezing without focal chest signs (most likely to represent respiratory tract infection of non-bacterial aetiology) - 6.
 Complicated pneumonia (see Table 3) - 7.
-Receipt of initial antibiotic treatment as inpatient in PAU or on the ward\ - 8.
+Receipt of initial antibiotic treatment in hospital in PAU or on the ward\ - 8.
 Parents/guardians unlikely to reliably complete the diary because of significant language barriers.